hatFolk/esolangs/bf/README.md

 #Ook!
 #######

-Based off of Brainfuck, it is made of Two Word commands that map directly onto the commands of Brainfuck.
+(Ook!)[https://en.wikipedia.org/wiki/Ook_Ook] is based off of Brainfuck, it is made of Two Word commands that map directly onto the commands of Brainfuck.
 In my opinion, rather less pleasing to read.